Society ＞ Together with Patients and Healthcare Professionals Solving Issues Related to Improving Access to Healthcare

 Going forward, we will work on research and development to attain our MISSION and contribute to the realization of a healthy and sustainable society by offering a promising option to a large number of patients around the world who are struggling with intractable diseases, as well as to their families.

 Controlling infectious diseases that are prevalent in developing countries leads to improved living conditions for people and the overcoming of poverty, creating a virtuous cycle not only in developing countries but throughout the world.
 As a drug discovery company, we believe that leveraging our strengths in drug discovery is the best way to contribute, and we are conducting research on therapeutic drugs for infectious diseases through the GHIT Fund.
 We also provide various support through collaborative research efforts with non-profit organizations aimed at creating new antimicrobial medications for use against drug-resistant bacteria, and by paying attention to intellectual property in developing countries and donating to NPOs and NGOs.

 Participation in the Global Health Innovative Technology Fund

-Under its corporate philosophy, the Mitsubishi Tanabe Pharma Group has established a policy on intellectual property that forms the basis for providing new healthcare opportunities in order to appropriately protect and make effective use of its globally competitive intellectual property.
-On the other hand, in countries where serious economic problems make access to healthcare difficult, we need to consider enforcing our patents rights.
+Mitsubishi Tanabe Pharma Group has established a policy on intellectual property that forms the basis for providing new healthcare opportunities in order to appropriately protect and make effective use of its globally competitive intellectual property.
+On the other hand, in countries where serious economic problems make access to healthcare difficult, we need to consider enforcing our patent rights.
 The Group contributes to healthcare access in economically deprived areas around the world.
-Therefore, as a general rule, we do not file patent applications or enforce our patent rights in the Least Developed Countries (LDCs) stipulated by the United Nations and Low-Income Countries (LICs) specified by the World Bank.
+Therefore, as a general rule, we do not enforce our patent rights in the Least Developed Countries (LDCs) stipulated by the United Nations.

 Please see “Contributions to Medical Care and Welfare” for details about these initiatives.